PydPiper/pylightxl/README.md

 an realpydpiper@gmail.com or post directly on [GitHub](https://github.com/PydPiper/pylightxl).

-We try to keep an active lookout for users trying to solve Microsoft Excel related problems with python on StackoverFlow.
+We try to keep an active lookout for users trying to solve Microsoft Excel related problems with python on Stack Overflow.
 Please help us build on the great community that python already is by helping others get up to speed with pylightxl!

 From everyone in the pylightxl family, thank you for visiting!